MillerKnoll Inc (MLKN)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle of MillerKnoll Inc has shown some fluctuations over the past several periods.
-Generally, the company takes around 30 to 60 days to convert its investments in inventory into cash receipts from customers.
-A lower cash conversion cycle indicates that the company is efficient in managing its working capital.
+The cash conversion cycle of MillerKnoll Inc has exhibited fluctuations over the past five years.
+The cycle measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.